MicrosoftDocs/power-pages-docs/power-pages-docs/security/advanced-settings.md

 For advanced configuration, see [Manage your site's Content Security Policy](manage-content-security-policy.md#set-your-sites-csp).

-## Configure Cross origin resource sharing (CORS)
+## Configure Cross-Origin Resource Sharing (CORS)

-Cross-origin resource sharing, or CORS, is used by web browsers to allow or restrict web applications that run in one domain to request and access resources from another domain.
+Cross-Origin Resource Sharing, or CORS, is used by web browsers to allow or restrict web applications that run in one domain to request and access resources from another domain.

 ### Directives